Great Sandy National Park: Features

 The Cooloola section contains the Cooloola Great Walk, a five-day hiking trail.
 Boat tours and canoeing along the Noosa River are popular visitor activities.
 On Fraser Island is the 90 km long Fraser Island Great Walk.

 Lake Cootharaba offers fishing, sailing, and canoeing opportunities.

 Whale watching, fishing, four-wheel driving, and bushwalking are also popular.
 The park also features two shipwrecks; the SS Maheno and the Cherry Venture.

-The only place in the world where tall rainforest grows in sand is on Fraser Islsand.
+The only place in the world where tall rainforest grows in sand is on K'Gari (formerly known as Fraser Island).
 The sand island has coloured sand cliffs on its eastern beach and numerous walking tracks from short boardwalks to longer walks, which cross sand blows.

-Fraser Island also has more than 100 freshwater lakes including the largest perched lake in the world, Lake Boomanjin.
+K'Gari also has more than 100 freshwater lakes including the largest perched lake in the world, Lake Boomanjin.
 Lake Wabby is a popular swimming and fishing spot.

 A unique feature of Great Sandy National Park is the coloured sands, which are formed by old sand mixed with clay into a consolidated mass.
 The visible hues include red, brown, and yellow, which are a reflection of the iron-rich minerals embedded in the sands for thousands of years and brought to the surface by wind and water eroding the land.